TYBBACA/TYBBACA/SLIP3.md

         Console.ReadKey(); // To keep the console window open until a key is pressed }
 }

-Steps to Run Question A in Visual Studio Code (or compatible .NET IDE):

-Save: Save the code as SumNumbers.cs.

-Open VS Code (or .NET IDE): Open Visual Studio Code (or your .NET development environment).

-Create a new C# project (if needed):

-If you are starting fresh, you might need to create a new project.
-Open a terminal in VS Code (View > Terminal) and navigate to the directory where you want to save your project.

-Run the command: dotnet new console -o SumNumbersApp and then cd SumNumbersApp.
-This will create a new console application project named "SumNumbersApp" in a folder of the same name.
-Replace the contents of Program.cs with the code above.

-If you just want to run a single .cs file, you can skip project creation and just ensure you have the .NET SDK installed.

-Navigate to the file: Make sure the SumNumbers.cs file is open in your editor.

-Run the program:

-Using the Terminal (if you created a project): In the terminal within VS Code (in the project directory), run the command: dotnet run

-Using Code Runner Extension (if you have it installed in VS Code): If you have the Code Runner extension installed in VS Code, you can right-click within the SumNumbers.cs file and select "Run Code".

-Input and Output: The program will prompt you to enter the first and second numbers in the console.
-After you enter both, it will display the sum.

 Question B: VB.NET Program for Teacher Table